Code of corporate governance

-Corporate governance is about ensuring that the council is doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner.
+Corporate governance is about making sure that the Council is doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner.

-First class governance arrangements are essential to help the council deliver its ambitious vision for South Tyneside, ensuring the best services and the best use of resources.
+First class governance arrangements are essential to help the council deliver its ambitious vision for South Tyneside, making sure the best services and the best use of resources.

 We have developed a Code of Corporate Governance to document our arrangements and to inform the community, councillors, officers and external stakeholders about our governance arrangements.

-Core Principle 4 - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk)
+Taking informed and transparent decisions which are subject to effective scrutiny and managing risk

-Core Principle 6 - Engaging with local people and other stakeholders to ensure robust public accountability)
+Engaging with local people and other stakeholders to ensure robust public accountability